jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 df -h | awk '$2 ~ /G/ && $2+0 > 3' #if you set logs, careful with the disk space (see drives >3GB)
 ```

+## Scrapping with AI

+So, what can we do to make the code once, and scrap *forever*?

+There are few options!

 ### ScrapeGraph